surniaulula/wpsso/readme.txt

 	* Added compatibility declaration for WooCommerce HPOS.
 	* Updated the list of ignored tracking and advertising URL query args.
 	* Updated conflict notices for Yoast SEO v20.0.
+	* Updated the minimum WordPress version from v5.2 to v5.4.
 * **Bugfixes**
 	* None.
 * **Developer Notes**